RiceComp427-Spring2019/comp427-hw1-paranoia-liuce-/README.md

 - Scenario: Grading
 - Assumptions:
   - Students turn in the assginments using Canvas.
-  - I start to grade the assignments after the deadline.
+  - TA starts to grade the assignments after the deadline.
-  - I grade the assignments by downloading the file and reviewing it.
+  - TA grades the assignments by downloading the file and reviewing it.
 After I grade the assignments, I put the grade on Canvas.
-  - After the grading is completed, I make grade visible to students on Canvas.
+  - After the grading is completed, TA make grade visible to students on Canvas.
 - Assets:
   - The assignments that the students have are the important assets we need to protect.
 They are the intellectual property of students so they are assets.
 Besides that, the assignments shoubld be prevented from leaking becasue it is a violation of the Rice Honor Code and may make the privacy of students vulnerable.
 Therefore, we need to protect it.
   - The students' grades are the assets we need to protect, since any leak of the grades with the students name are considered of the violation of the students' privacy.
 Therefore, we need to protect the students' grading.
 However, the distribution of the grading without the students' indentities are not considered as the assets that we need to protect.
 It is a assets of course because we can evaluate how much knowledge and how well the students have learned so that we can adjust what knowledge we should teach and how we teach them.
 But it is not the assets we need to protect because it is fine to open these data to the public.